idelsink/aignostics-python-sdk/docs/partials/README_main.md

 4. Follow the intuitive graphical interface to analyze public datasets or your own whole slide images with [Atlas H&E-TME](https://www.aignostics.com/products/he-tme-profiling-product) and other computational pathology applications.

+> [!Note]
+> The Launchpad features a growing ecosystem of extensions that seamlessly integrate with standard digital pathology tools.
+To use the Launchpad with all available extensions, run `uvx --with aignostics[qupath,marimo] aignostics launchpad`.
+Currently available extensions are:
+> 1. **QuPath extension**: View your application results in [QuPath](https://qupath.github.io/) with a single click.
+The Launchpad creates QuPath projects on-the-fly.
+> 2. **Marimo extension**: Analyze your application results using [Marimo](https://marimo.io/) notebooks embedded in the Launchpad.
+You don't have to leave the Launchpad to do real data science.

 ### CLI: Manage datasets and application runs from your terminal

 The Python SDK includes the **Aignostics CLI**, a Command-Line Interface that allows you to